Table of Contents

 - Surface waves are two-dimensional waves.
 They propagate in an expanding surface.

 - Sky waves are three-dimensional waves.
 They propagate in the form of an expanding sphere.

 When surface waves have a punctiform excitation center, the wavefronts are circles.
 When sky waves have a punctiform excitation center, the wavefronts are spherical shells.

-The velocity of wave propagation c is equal to the product of its frequency f with which each particle of the wave oscillates, and its wavelength λ:
+The velocity of wave propagation c is equal to the product of the frequency f with which each particle of the wave oscillates and its wavelength λ:

 c = f λ

 The velocity of wave propagation is given by the following equations: